 Even within the richest and most powerful nations, many people are feeling increasingly vulnerable to loss of jobs and income, and trapped by consumer debt.
-A vast majority of citizens have become powerless wage slaves, workers who are now merely disposable assets in the global economy.
+A growing percentage of working citizens see themselves being reduced to powerless "wage slaves" - disposable assets bound to a job in a technologically advancing global economy.
+In a world with the potential to produce abundance for everyone, not just the few, billions are left starving, homeless, and with little hope for the future.

 At this crossroads in world civilization, we have to ask ourselves: are we missing something?
 Is it time to rethink our paradigms, assumptions and systems?
-Are there fundamental principles that could guide us in restructuring the laws and institutions that govern our lives, to bring about peace, prosperity and a healthy environment for every person on the planet?
+Are there fundamental principles that could guide us in restructuring the laws and institutions that govern our lives, to bring about peace, prosperity and a more hopeful future for every person on the planet?